pinchbv/floor/floor/README.md

 final name = '%foo%';
 await dao.findPersonsWithNamesLike(name);
 ```

+#### Limitations
+- Supplying more than one query (separated by a semicolon) will not work.
+  Please use transactions or successive calls to DAO-Methods instead.
+- The underlying frameworks only support up to 999 different parameters.
+This
+  seems like a big number, but each element of a list parameter counts towards it
+  and the length of these lists could change at runtime.

 ### Data Changes
 Use the `@insert`, `@update` and `@delete` annotations for inserting and changing persistent data.